Our stories. Our community. Our power.

 Our Filmmaker Training Program demystifies filmmaking and gives you the tools to create your own film.
 We provide professional training, coaching, equipment for shared use, and learning resources, all free of charge.
 Our workshops fill up fast, so please sign up on the waiting list below, and you’ll be the first to get registration information.

-If you do not belong to the communities listed above, please don’t feel discouraged or excluded, just sign up below:
+If you were not able to join us for the workshops listed above, please don’t feel discouraged or excluded, just sign up below.
+Once you join our waiting list, you’ll receive workshop information before anyone else!

 Thank you for your dedication, your commitment to faithfully recording the thoughts, visions and voices of queer women of color.